|Place Of Birth||Swansea|

 Wales Caps : 2.
 Points : 0

-William Henry Howells (his surname was more commonly spelt Howell in his time and was so on his birth certificate) came to the Swansea first team in the 1881-82 season from Swansea Juniors where he had been playing as a quarter-back in 1880.
+William Henry Howell (though often spelt Howells, his surname was more commonly spelt Howell in his time and was so on his birth certificate) came to the Swansea first team in the 1881-82 season from Swansea Juniors where he had been playing as a quarter-back in 1880.
 His Swansea debut was as a three-quarter against Llanelli in a drawn match on 12 November 1881 at St Helen's.
 He was still 10 days shy of his eighteenth birthday.
-W H Gwynn and William Shugg were the current half back pairing at the club, though Howells did partner Gwynn and Shugg each once during his 5 appearances during the season.
+W H Gwynn and William Shugg were the current half back pairing at the club, though Howell did partner Gwynn and Shugg each once during his 5 appearances during the season.

 His good form continued into 1887-88 as he crossed the whitewash against Newport and then against powerful English side Swinton on their own ground.
 "The Manchester Courier reported that "Howell subsequently picked up neatly from a loose scrummage and adroitly evaded all opposition, gaining a try in good style."
 Swansea won the match by a goal and try to 2 tries.